kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 ## Challenges Experienced
 The general consensus with most of the challenges was knowing where to start and what tools to use.
-Since I was a beginner to CTFs intepreting a problem was difficult as I had no frame of reference.
-The following sub-sections dictates the specific challenges experienced within each challenge-type.
+Since I was a beginner to CTFs intepreting a problem was difficult as I had no frame of reference for some challenges.
+For example, tackling  The following sub-sections dictates the specific challenges experienced within each challenge-type.
 ### Binary Exploitation
 Binary exploitation required a deeper understanding of low-level programming.
 This required research into registers, hardware, instruction sets, memory and the stack.
 I had limited knowledge in these areas prior so therefore it was a relatively steep learning curve.
 The nuances between `32-bit` and `64-bit` architectures and their calling conventions also presented more research.
 ### Web Exploitation